madmath2/FARL-fixed-se/README.md

 # FARL

 ## Fixed for Space Exploration 0.6
 Original mod by [Choumiko](https://mods.factorio.com/user/Choumiko) available [here](https://mods.factorio.com/mod/FARL).
+All credits for the awesome work should go to Choumiko.

 This version only adds [this fix](https://github.com/Choumiko/FARL/pull/112) for a crash with Space Exploration 0.6, but is otherwise identical to the original mod.

-All credits for the awesome work should go to Choumiko.
+## Migration warning

+If you're migrating from the original FARL mod to this one on an existing save, you will lose in-game FARL settings.
+All FARL entities (locomotives & FARL modules) will be migrated properly and should remain in the save, but you will need to reimport your blueprints into FARL and reconfigure all in-game settings (this is a limitation of the Factorio modding API).
+Plan accordingly.

 ## Original description